Save Time and Money With This Spring Cleaning Guide

 - Deep clean the sink, shower and toilet: It’s probably going to be your least favorite task, but it’s a definite spring cleaning must.
 Along with scrubbing, be sure to wash the shower curtain, bathmat and any throw rugs.

 - Declutter your linen closet: Pull out the old towels and sheets to donate, and re-fold the ones you still want.
-Here are 13 tricks and tips for cleaning a bathroom better and faster.

 Spring Cleaning the Laundry Room